 - Heart attack.

 The onset of theobromine poisoning is usually marked by severe hyperactivity.
-Be aware that the smaller is the cat, the faster will get affected.
+Be aware that the smaller the cat is, the faster it will get affected.

 If your cat has eaten a box of chocolates, take it to the vet immediately.
 Do not wait to see if it gets better.
 Early treatment will help your cat recover quicker and lower your costs.